DigiBP/25DIGIBP1/README.md

 1. [**Intake**](#intake) – A stakeholder submits feedback via Jotform; a Make scenario starts a Camunda instance and stores the record with status `open`.
 2. [**Classification**](#classification) – The Feedback Master reviews the submission, assigns type, urgency, and impact scope, and decides whether clarification or departmental involvement is required.
 3. [**Clarification (conditional)**](#Clarification) – If additional information is needed, the process launches an asynchronous query–response loop with the submitter; status switches to `clarification` until the loop is closed or withdrawn.
-4. [**Scenario handling**](#scenario-handling--closure)– A DMN decision returns one of four scenarios which result in:
+4. [**Scenario handling**](#scenario-handling--closure) – A DMN decision returns one of four scenarios which result in:
    * feedback forwarded to the bi-weekly Review Board (`review-board`),
    * feedback forwarded to applicable department for resolution, or
    * immediate resolution by the Feedback Master
 5. [**Closure**](#scenario-handling--closure) – Where applicable (Scenarios 2 and 3) the documented measures are captured; in every path the workflow writes the closing entry to the Excel log, notifies the submitter, and transfers the case to the newly developed Feedback-Manager web app, where it awaits final Review Board approval.
 6. [**Feedback termination and lifecycle management**](#Feedback-termination-and-lifecycle-management) Throughout the process, the Feedback Master and Review Board track the case in the Web-App.
-As the last step, feedback is closed in the app.
+As the last step, feedback is completed in the app.

 The following operational process model provides the holistic visual representation of these stages.